timesmap/ESXi-Custom-ISO/README.md

 - Each script will present a menu to select which patch level to build your new ISO.

 ### [esxi8.ps1](https://github.com/itiligent/ESXi-Custom-ISO/blob/main/esxi8.ps1)
 - Builds an ESXi 8.x iso with latest NVME & USB NIC Fling drivers + latest GhettoVCB backup.
-(The VMware Community NIC Fling was built in to 8.x, so no need to add this.)
+(The VMware Community NIC Fling is built-in from 8.x)
 	- _For earlier 800, 80U1 or 80U2 builds, see script notes to select the correct USB NIC Fling_

 ### [esxi7.ps1](https://github.com/itiligent/ESXi-Custom-ISO/blob/main/esxi7.ps1)